-Beginning with the current school year (2012-13), NYSED is redesigning its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for Mathematics.
+Beginning with the 2012-2013 school year, the New York State Education Department (NYSED) redesigned its assessment program to measure what students know and can do relative to the grade-level Common Core Learning Standards (CCLS) for Mathematics.
 The CCLS for Mathematics make up a broad set of mathematics understandings for students.
-The CCLS for Mathematics define mathematics understanding through the integration of the Standards for Mathematical Content and the Standards for Mathematical Practice
+The CCLS for Mathematics define mathematics understanding through the integration of the Standards for Mathematical Content and the Standards for Mathematical Practice.

-The 2013 Grade 8 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
+The Grade 8 Common Core Mathematics Test is designed to measure student mathematical understanding as defined by the CCLS.
 As such, there will be a noticeable change in rigor and depth in mathematics.

-Many of the questions on the 2013 Grade 8 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
-Many questions will require that students be fluent in earlier-grade level skills, capable of showing their procedural and conceptual proficiency on a single standard in several distinct ways, and capable of negotiating multi-step questions that require knowledge and ability across more than one grade-level standard.
+Many of the questions on the 2014 Grade 8 Common Core Mathematics Test are more advanced and complex than those found on prior tests that measured prior grade-level standards.
+Many questions will require that students be fluent in earlier grade level skills, capable of showing their procedural and conceptual proficiency on a single standard in several distinct ways, and capable of negotiating multi-step questions that require knowledge and ability across more than one grade-level standard.